Lemoncode/webpack-1.x-by-sample/01 Styles/02 Import Bootstrap/README.md

 npm install file-loader --save-dev
 ```

-- Producing all the files (images, fonts) in separate files is something we are used to, but what happens if we have a lot small files like this?
+- Producing all the files (images, fonts) in separate files is something we are used to, but what happens if we have a lot of small files?
 Initial load of the page would be slower requesting a big bunch of small files, another option that we have is to use [url-loader](https://github.com/webpack/url-loader), in this case the files is encoded as data inside the HTML... and we can combine *file-loader* / *url-loader* by adding a condition, encode only files that are smaller that a given size.

 ```
 npm install url-loader --save-dev